Western Digital Raptor: EL36

 In 2003, Western Digital released the first incarnation of the Raptor series: the WD360GD.

 It featured a capacity of 37 GB on a single platter, a Serial ATA interface, and was the first ATA drive to operate at a spindle speed of 10,000 rpm.
 Like many early SATA drives, the Raptor was not a "real" SATA drive because it was really a PATA drive that used an 88i8030C interface bridge chip from Marvell.
 However, this fact did not significantly hamper the Raptor's performance.
 WD360GD Raptors do not use the 3.3 V Serial ATA power line.
-There is no need to use a SATA power connector as it will not be fully utilized.

 As is usually the case for hard drives featuring a faster spindle speed, the Raptor outperformed other ATA drives and in some situations was even able to reach the performance of contemporary 10,000 rpm SCSI drives.
 SCSI drives still outperformed the Raptor in multi-user scenarios, but for high-end home computers it fared very well.
 For enthusiasts' systems, the Raptor also had the key advantages of low noise and temperature levels compared to similarly performing drives.

 All WD360GD drives with Part Number WD360GD-00FNA0 (December 2003) and earlier cannot accept SATA latch cables, as the SATA data connector does not have the required rails.
 Therefore, only normal cables can be plugged into these connectors.

 WD360GD Raptors with the Marvell 88i8030-TBC PATA to SATA bridge chip, such as WD360GD-00FNA0 (December 2003) and earlier, are limited to UDMA 5 transfers.
 In Linux, "applying bridge limits" is displayed and then it allows transfers up to UDMA/100.
-In Microsoft Windows, they are reported as UDMA 6, but give a burst rate of 104 MB/s, while WD360GD with the 88i8030-TBC1 chip are reported as UDMA 6 and give a burst rate of 122 MB/s, close their theoretical limit of UDMA 6.
-Those Raptors limited at UDMA 5 were bought for SATA I 150 MB/s support, but they only support the legacy PATA UDMA 5 at 100 MB/s.
+In Microsoft Windows, they are reported as UDMA 6, but give a burst rate of 104 MB/s, while WD360GD with the 88i8030-TBC1 chip are reported as UDMA 6 and give a burst rate of 122 MB/s, close to the theoretical limit of UDMA 6.
+Those Raptors limited at UDMA 5 were marketed as supporting SATA I 150 MB/s, but they only support the legacy PATA UDMA 5 at 100 MB/s.

-Like its larger brother the WD740GD, the WD360GD was revised in 2006 and released with the designation WD360ADFD - incorporating twice as much on-board cache (16 MB vs 8 MB), at least one side of a single platter that offers twice the areal density, and enabling NCQ.
+Like its larger brother the WD740GD, the WD360GD was revised in 2006 and released with the designation WD360ADFD – incorporating twice as much on-board cache (16 MB vs 8 MB), at least one side of a single platter that offers twice the areal density, and enabling Native Command Queuing (NCQ).